Our perfect Austria Itinerary for 10 days includes detailed info about how to get around and recommended things to do in Austria.

 A drive from Vienna to Melk takes just around an hour but as there are amazing sights and attractions along the way, the drive will take longer depending upon how much time you spend at each place.

-The main points of Interest along Vienna to Wachau:
+The main points of Interest on the way from Vienna to Wachau:

 - Aggsbach Markt